peerfunk/DockerHome/README.md

 # 🚀 DockerHome
-### Lightweight Docker Application Dashboard & Manager
+### Lightweight Docker Application Dashboard

 DockerHome is a tiny self-hosted web interface as a link/home-page for all your docker-containers.
 It lets you autogenerate a view and configure it all from a clean modern UI, similiar to HomeLab, not as complex and way simpler to set up.

-Most of this stuff was vibecoded, its just a sideproject I did because I needed such a tool.
+Most of this stuff was vibecoded, its just a sideproject I created because I needed such a tool.
 It is only intedned to be run in Homelabs or Testservers, there is no security.
----

 ## ✨ Features